 Founding Director, Dr. Thomas A. Pearson, served as the founding Program Director and Principal Investigator for RPRC:NCDHR, from 2004-2013.

 The National Technical Institute for the Deaf (NTID) at Rochester Institute of Technology (RIT) entered into a close relationship with RPRC:NCDHR, providing faculty with expertise in technologies for supporting communication with Deaf people.
 Dr. James DeCaro, former Dean and president of NTID, helped to maintain our strong partnership between RIT and the UR.

 RPRC:NCDHR also established an External Advisory Committee (EAC) made up of notable leaders in the national Deaf community.
-Dr. Alan Hurwitz, current President of Gallaudet University, serves as the chair of the EAC.
+Dr. Alan Hurwitz, former President of Gallaudet University, served as the first chair of the EAC.

 Deaf Health Survey 2008